Postgraduate Diploma in Asian Art

 We also offer spaces on the programme to those who are not seeking an academic qualification.
 Those who choose to audit the course enjoy full access as a SOAS student but are not required to complete the assessments.
 Auditors pay the full module fee.

-- Heather Elgood Scholarship - this scholarship covers full tuition fees for the Postgraduate Diploma in Asian Art and an allowance to cover living costs during term time.
+- Heather Elgood Scholarship - this scholarship covers full tuition fees for the Postgraduate Diploma in Asian Art and an allowance to cover living costs during term time for the 2023/24 academic year.

 These scholarships are competitive and awarded on a combination of academic merit and financial need.
 For more information regarding the eligibility criteria, application process and deadlines, please visit the pages at the above links.